OrbitalShell/Orbital-Shell/README.md

 ## About the project

 This shell integrates the most usefull shell commands, and is intented to be extended by coding new commands or downloading new commands modules within a repository of modules.
-Of course it can be enterly customized by using the features integrated to the shell (scripts,functions,aliases,parametrization,...)
+Of course it can be enterly customized by using the features integrated to the shell (scripts, functions, aliases, parametrization,...)

-This shell is built on the library [Dot Net Console App Toolkit](https://github.com/franck-gaspoz/dotnet-console-app-toolkit/blob/master/README.md) and the library component [DotNetConsoleAppToolkit-Shell](https://github.com/franck-gaspoz/dotnet-console-app-toolkit-shell/blob/master/README.md)
+This shell is built on the library [Dot Net Console App Toolkit](https://github.com/franck-gaspoz/dotnet-console-app-toolkit/blob/master/README.md) and the library component [DotNetConsoleAppToolkit-Shell](https://github.com/franck-gaspoz/orbital-shell/tree/master/DotNetConsoleAppToolkit-Shell)

 The documentation of the **Orbital Shell** is available here: [Developer Guide](https://github.com/franck-gaspoz/orbital-shell/blob/master/Doc/DeveloperGuide.md)